d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 npx.set_np()
 ```

-Let's stick with the Fashion-MNIST dataset and keep the batch size at $256$ as in the last section.
+Let us stick with the Fashion-MNIST dataset and keep the batch size at $256$ as in the last section.

 ```{.python .input  n=2}
 batch_size = 256